SharePoint/sp-dev-provisioning-templates/tenant/WorkAtContoso/provisioning.md

 This template contains following elements which will be provisioned:

+- Multiple site collection
-- Isolated site collection (can use existing URL)
+- One site collection set as a hub site
-- Branding elements in the specific site collection
+- Branding elements in the created site collections
-- Example content created to the specific site collection
+- Example content added to the created site collections